clearlinux/clear-linux-documentation/source/network_boot.rst

       listen-address=$pxe_internal_ip
       EOF

 #.
-Add to the configuration file for ``dnsmasq`` options to serve iPXE firmware
+Add the options to serve iPXE firmware images to PXE clients over TFTP to
-   images to PXE clients over TFTP.
+   the ``dnsmasq`` configuration file.

    .. code-block:: console